Admin368/maravian-playwright-llm-scraper/README.md

 cp .env.example .env
 ```

 2. Edit `.env` and add your OpenAI API key and optional proxy settings.
+You can also customize the port (default: 6061).

 3. Build and start the Docker container:
 ```bash